bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ### Placement

 CommonMark doesn’t care, where we place an image element.
 But since version {$0.108.0} Hugo does!
-The two distinctive ways lead to a different layout with this theme:
+The two distinctive ways lead to a different layout:

 #### Stand-alone